 Of course, you’ll also need valid passports to enter the country.
 And if you’re shipping items in for the ceremony or party, you’ll need to fill out customs forms and be sure what you’re sending is allowed.
 See details about passports and customs regulations.

-To shorten your wedding “to do” list, consider enlisting the help of event pros like Das Fete, Get Married in Bermuda and Bridal Suite Bermuda.
-They can help design and coordinate everything from a beachfront rehearsal dinner to a formal dance with steel-pan drummers in a waterfront ballroom.
+To shorten your island wedding to-do list, consider enlisting the help of event pros like Das Fete, Get Married in Bermuda and Bridal Suite Bermuda.
+They can help design and coordinate everything from a beachfront rehearsal dinner to a formal dance with steel-pan drummers in a waterfront ballroom, and advise on the perfect wedding theme.